PardoEdgar/Snail_Thermal_hypoxia/README.md

 ## Contents
  - `Data/` Raw and processed datasets
     - Optocadiographic_data
- - `Images/` Optocardiogram images from Optocardiography
-    - Optocardiograms
  - `Scripts/` R scripts for data extraction and analysis

 ## Data Availability

-All data and code required to reproduce the workflow and analyses are included in this repository.
+All data and code required to reproduce the workflow and analyses are included in this repository and the Google drive folder https://drive.google.com/drive/folders/1fX7OBxKt-VaYgu_Iyaah_0rEejzOyl6W?usp=drive_link

 ## Licenses
  - The source code in this repository is licensed under the MIT License.